dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 If you are new to using the shell or a terminal, you should probably stop, finish a short tutorial on that first, and then return here.

-Just so you know, you will become a much better Python programmer if you are able to run, debug, and interact with Python at the terminal shell.
+Although there are many non-shell environments where you can code Python, you will be a stronger Python programmer if you are able to run, debug, and interact with Python at the terminal.
 This is Python's native environment.
-If you are able to use Python in the shell, you will be able to use virtually everywhere else.
+If you are able to use Python here, you will be able to use it everywhere else.

 ## Exercises

-### (a) Using Python as a Calculator
+### Exercise 1.1: Using Python as a Calculator

 On your machine, start Python and use it as a calulator to solve the following problem.